-Dr. Stephanie K. Kim brings over a decade of experience as a scholar and educator in the field of global higher education.She researches and writes about internationalization reforms, student mobility, and comparative higher education policy.
+Dr. Stephanie K. Kim brings over a decade of experience as a scholar and educator in the field of comparative and international higher education.She researches and writes about internationalization reforms, student mobility, and comparative higher education policy.

-Dr. Stephanie K. Kim brings over a decade of experience as a scholar and educator in the field of global higher education.
+Dr. Stephanie K. Kim brings over a decade of experience as a scholar and educator in the field of comparative and international higher education.

 She researches and writes about internationalization reforms, student mobility, and comparative higher education policy.
-Her work appears in a number of journals and edited volumes and has received awards and extensive media coverage.
+Her work appears in a number of journals, edited volumes, and media outlets.
 She is currently writing a book, titled Global Student Pipeline (under contract with MIT Press), that is about higher education reform and international student mobility in the post-recession era.

 Dr. Kim is a faculty member at Georgetown University, where she is Assistant Professor of the Practice in the School of Continuing Studies and the inaugural Faculty Director of the Master's in Higher Education Administration.

-Additionally, she serves the Journal of International Students as Associate Editor and the Fulbright Association National Capital Area Chapter as Vice President of the Board of Directors.
+Additionally, she serves the Journal of International Students as Associate Editor.
 She is also a former Center for Strategic and International Studies (CSIS) U.S.-Korea NextGen Scholar and Fulbright Fellow to South Korea.

 Simply complete this form to receive additional information about our